bmagalhaes/ECO395M-HW2/HW2.md

     model_medium = price ~ lotSize + age + livingArea + pctCollege + bedrooms + fireplaces + bathrooms + rooms + heating + fuel + centralAir

-Here are the main features of our models.
+The main features of our models are:

-Model 1 : include all main effects except roooms (exclude rooms because of colinearity, rooms = bedrooms + batherooms) Model 2: simplify model1 by reducing some variables(-sewer-waterfront-newConstruction) Model 3: add all the interactions on model 2 Model 4: allow only some interactions on model 2 Model 5: a polynomial model by adding age^2 on model 4 Model\_medium: baseline model with 11 main effects
+Model 1 : include all main effects except roooms (exclude rooms because of colinearity, rooms = bedrooms + batherooms) \#\#\#CHECK\#\#\# Model
+2: simplify model1 by reducing some
+variables(-sewer-waterfront-newConstruction) Model 3: add all the
+interactions on model 2 Model 4: allow only some interactions on model 2 Model 5: a polynomial model by adding age^2 on model 4 Model\_medium: baseline model with 11 main effects

-In order to measure performances of each model, we run Monte Carlo training-test split(train 80%, test 20%) for 100 times and calcaulate the average values of out-of-sample RMSE for each model.
+In order to measure performances of each model, we randomly splitted the data into training-test sets (with the training set containing 80% of the ovservations and the test set containing the other 20%) 100 times and calcaulated the average values of out-of-sample RMSE for each model by comparing the fitted values with the observed values in each repetition.

 <table class="table table-striped" style="margin-left: auto; margin-right: auto;">
 <thead>